BOOKSVP/api-docs/source/index.html.md

 > The webhook endpoint

-The webhook endpoint UX will consist of key parts of any traditional webhook endpoint.
+The webhook endpoint UX consists of key parts for any traditional webhook endpoint.
 These include the URL that recieves the webhook event notifications.
 A signing secret for additional security.
-An API version that will dictate the data format provided
+An API version that will dictate the data format provided.
+A status to control whether or not the endpoint is active or inactive, and an option set to select which event notifications you wish to recieve at that endpoint.

+## Response requirements & Retry policy

+> Reponse requirements & Retry policy

+Any configured webhook endpoint is _must return a successful 200_ response upon event notification.
+If anything but a 200 response is returned ARTSVP will register that as a failed attempt at sending that event notification.
+ARTSVP will then attempt to retry that same event notification up to 9 additional times, exponentially spaced out over time for a total of 10 attempts per a single event notification.
+If ARTSVP recieves 10 failed attempts across 10 different event notifications, a total of 100 failed attempts, in a row we will move the endpoint into an _Error_ status.

+When an endpoint moves into an _Error_ status ARTSVP will no longer attempt to send event notifications to that endpoint.
+We will continue to record event notifications during that time, and upon request to support@artsvp.com we can release those event notifications after moving the status from _Error_ to _Active_. *As a note, if the endpoint status is moved to _Inactive_ ARTSVP _will not_ record event notifications for that endpoint.

 ## Retrieve an event